 After removing all screws securing the bottom case, pry up the case with a guitar pick.

-With the bottom case removed, you can get access to the battery, SSD, heat sink, speaker module, CMOS battery, and motherboard.
+With the bottom case removed, you can access the battery, SSD, heat sink, speaker module, CMOS battery, and motherboard.

 Dell XPS 13 9365 2-in-1 comes with a 7.6V, 46Wh, 5940mAh Li-ion battery, Dell P/N: NNF1C.